 What is the average experience of your lead counselors (Were they hired right out of high school/college or do they have life experience)?

 On top of requiring deft and diverse experience as professional educators, our focus is to work people of great ilk and stature.
 Within the culture of Trackers we insist on competency, family depth and creativity.
 We need our instructors to be direct, honest and very clear in their communication process.
 This comes from being here a long time and living this Earth in a quality way.
 We expect both knowledge and wisdom to complement and temper their passions.
 Life experience is required for all these things.
 We look for depth of experience before inviting anyone into our family.
-As the founder of Trackers, I will only work with people I will 110% trust my own son with.
+As the founder of Trackers, I will only work with people I will 110% trust my own children with.

 Risk management and good safety policies must be based on well trained, intelligent and competent staff.
 They need to do more than rely on policies.
 They need to be a team where every individual takes it upon themselves to focus on awareness for any contingency.
 We require our people to be incredibly thoughtful and discerning.
 We ask them to treat your children's wellbeing as if they were their own.